 Counselors are involved in planning Upper School orientation activities to familiarize new students with the Overlake campus and culture.
 Particular attention is paid to helping new students make social connections, navigate the academic environment, and identify norms of behavior.
 Counselors join with Learning Specialists, the Assistant Upper School Head, and Director of Diversity to present the Freshman Seminar at the start of the school year.

 Building students’ relational skills is emphasized in the Middle and Upper Schools.
-Through community times, retreat activities, curricular support, and intervention with small groups and individuals, counselors work to increase student knowledge of boundaries, empathy, interpersonal respect, and ethics in relationships, digital citizenship, assertiveness, and other harrassment-prevention topics.
+Through community times, retreat activities, curricular support, and intervention with small groups and individuals, counselors work to increase student knowledge of boundaries, empathy, interpersonal respect, and ethics in relationships, digital citizenship, assertiveness, and other harassment prevention topics.

 The ParentNet program is a parent-directed program designed to facilitate communication, promote networking, and foster mutual support among parents of the same grade level.
 The School Counselors act as faculty advisors for this program and at least one counselor is present to help facilitate each meeting.
 One meeting per grade level occurs each semester in the Campus Center.
-Please see the Overlake calendar for specific dates.
+See school calendar for ParentNet meeting dates.

 Parent Seminars are programs designed to provide information and resources to parents from parenting experts in our community.
 Evening seminars are scheduled to address various relevant parenting issues and are open to all Overlake parents.
-Please see school calendar for details.
+See school calendar for Parent Seminar details.